Frank Drake is one of the principal founders of the search for extraterrestrial intelligence (SETI).

 In summer 1961, Drake got a phone call that changed his life.
 The caller was Peter Pearman, a biologist on the Space Science Board of the National Academy of Sciences.
 Pearman was enthusiastic about Project Ozma and wanted to work with Drake to organize a conference at Green Bank to push the search for life on other worlds.

-Drake wrote a list of conference topics and noticed something fascinating: every important topic could also be expressed as a number.
+Drake wrote a list of conference topics and noticed something fascinating: every important topic could be expressed as a number.

 The Drake Equation: